All Episodes

 We'll continue.

-The man is on the court, you know.
+The man is on the court.

 Well, that's how I feel.

-Should I should I go there and remind people just how hateful the left is, or should I not?
+Should I should I go there and remind people just how hateful the left is or should I not?

-Let me let me do something here that I think um is really important, and that is I want to remind you about as we begin this process of debating health care.
+And that is, I want to remind you about, as we begin this process of debating health care, let's go back.

-You get to keep your plan, you get to save on average per American family $2,500 per family per year.
+You get to save on average per American family $2,500 per family per year.

-But more importantly, remember when this guy, Jonathan Gruber, was actually admitting that they this was all one big propaganda distortion, lie to you, the American people, because they thought you were stupid, and they said, No, no, no, lack of transparency is really good here.
+But more importantly, remember when this guy, Jonathan Gruber, was actually admitting that this was all one big propaganda distortion lie to you, the American people, because they thought you were stupid.

 We can't let the American people know this.

-Can't let them know the details, it'll never pass if they if they realize the truth that the mandate we had to make the mandate not a tax because otherwise they wouldn't have supported it.
+It'll never pass if they realize the truth that the mandate, we had to make the mandate not a tax, because otherwise they wouldn't have supported it.

 And the reason we don't want you to read the bill either, because if you read the bill, that's not good.

-Remember, you said the lack of transparency, stupidity of the American voter were critical to passing Obamacare.
+Remember, you said the lack of transparency, stupidity of the American voter were critical to passing Obamacare?

 Listen to this.